 Instead of a single large and complex report, those organizations could normalize their data and establish priority areas of focus to understand data trends, leverage the right metrics and make data-driven decisions.

 For example, with this approach, an energy manager can compare packaging across all the business’ plants and clearly see which are more efficient than others.
 The manager can then review the efficient plants to determine best practices to improve energy consumption consistently across the enterprise in line with energy saving targets.

 Efficient reporting is about compiling the clearest possible picture of your energy usage and costs to people at different levels of your business and relies heavily on the ways in which you collect and interpret energy data.

-If you have multiple sites, comparing energy consumption increases in complexity as your organisation may be balancing a variety of business operations.
-Normalising energy data facilitates effective comparison to help you to clearly understand your energy consumption patterns and performance across separate business units.
+If you have multiple sites, comparing energy consumption increases in complexity as your organization may be balancing a variety of business operations.
+Normalizing energy data facilitates effective comparison to help you to clearly understand your energy consumption patterns and performance across separate business units.

 When you’re able to obtain a high-level overview of energy consumption, using the right metrics turns that raw data into insight, giving you the ability to make data-driven decisions for your business and to take real and consistent steps towards your energy saving targets.

 10 Non-Negotiable Requirements of an Energy Management System for Breweries

 Summary Targeting energy and water reductions represent a significant opportunity for breweries of all sizes.
 The costs associated with electricity, fuel, and water are often viewed as expenses that cannot be controlled, but in fact the potential uti